 100% Satisfaction Guarantee

-Our goal is to make you 100% happy.
-If you are not 100% satisfied in the first year we will do everything we can to remedy the situation.
-If you are still not satisfied we will remove the system we installed and give you a refund.
+Our goal is to make you happy.
+If you are not 100% satisfied within the first year, we will do whatever it takes to remedy the situation.
+If you are still not yet satisfied with us, we will remove the system we installed and give you a refund.
 In the last 10 years we’ve never had to refund any money.
-We take our guarantee seriously, we do whatever it takes to make you happy.
+We take our guarantee seriously, and do whatever it takes to make you happy.

 3° Degree Guarantee